 High-volume applications that require flexibility, reliability, and high performance can benefit from using Single-Board RIO hardware.
 Use cases include medical device control and monitoring, robotics and unmanned vehicle control, and more.

 You can evaluate the LabVIEW Real-Time and LabVIEW FPGA Modules with RIO hardware with the NI LabVIEW RIO Evaluation Kit.

 NI CompactDAQ is a rugged, modular data acquisition system that provides sensor and electrical measurements on the benchtop, in the field, and on the production line.
-The 8-slot chassis with a built-in real-time controller can connect to a host computer over Ethernet and operate stand-alone, also featuring nonvolatile storage.
+The 8 or 4 slot controllers with a built-in real-time OS can connect to a host computer over Ethernet and operate stand-alone, also featuring nonvolatile storage.
 It varies from CompactRIO in that the I/O modules are not connected to an FPGA.

 You can assemble your own CompactDAQ system including controller, chassis, I/O modules, and software using the online CompactDAQ Advisor.

 Figure 7.
-NI CompactDAQ stand-alone chassis offer a high-performance platform for embedded measurements and data logging.
+NI CompactDAQ controllers offer a high-performance platform for embedded measurements and data logging.

 Real-Time Vision (Smart Camera, Compact Vision System, and Embedded Vision System)

 NI offers a range of vision hardware for real-time applications, including the Smart Camera for all-in-one solutions; the Compact Vision System for processing data from multiple cameras; and the high-performance, fanless Embedded Vision System.

 NI Smart Cameras combine industrial, high-quality image sensors and real-time power processors that are programmable with the LabVIEW Real-Time Module.
 You can also purchase the NI Vision Development Module for quick access to hundreds of image processing and machine vision functions.
 Smart Cameras also feature two optoisolated digital inputs, two optoisolated digital outputs, one RS 232 serial port, and two gigabit Ethernet ports.

 Figure 8.
 NI Smart Cameras feature an onboard real-time processor that can be programmed using the LabVIEW Real-Time Module.